VIBER/WHATSAPP 24/7 SUPPORT

 The Castle of the Teutonic Order in Malbork, located in the Polish town of Malbork, is the largest castle in the world measured by land area.
 It was originally built by the Teutonic Knights, a German Roman Catholic religious order of crusaders, in a form of an Ordensburg fortress.
 The Order named it Marienburg (Mary's Castle).
 The town which grew around it was also named Marienburg.
 In 1466, both castle and town became part of Royal Prussia, a province of Poland.
 It served as one of the several Polish royal residences, interrupted by several years of Swedish occupation, and fulfilling this function until Prussia claimed the castle as a result of the First Partition of Poland in 1772.
 Nowadays, the castle hosts exhibitions and serves as a museum.

-Meet your professional tour guide outside the main port gate / hotel lobby and start your exploration.
+Meet your professional tour guide at your hotel lobby

-You will first head to Sztutowo, where Stutthof Concentration Camp is lcoated which was in operation from September 2, 1939 and the last camp liberated by the Allies only on May 9, 1945.
-On your tour, you will see what is left from the camp, visit remaining barracks, gas chamber, Crematorium and the Monument to all the victims, with ashes from the Creamtorium.
-Although not much is left from the actual camp these days, as Nazis tried to destroy evidence as much as they could , this tour is an eye-opening experience for all first timers, and a hour spent in mourning for those, who had lost their relatives and friends.
+You will first head to Sztutowo, where Stutthof Concentration Camp is located, that was in operation during the World War II.
+On your tour, you will see what is left from the camp, visit remaining barracks, gas chamber, Crematorium and the Monument to all the victims.
+Although not much is left from the actual camp these days, as Nazis tried to destroy evidence as much as they could, this tour is an eye-opening experience.

 Back to the full tour list